Altar Call – Opelika-Auburn News

-What to do when you feel like giving up
+What to do when you feel

 I had a good friend who felt like a miserable failure.
 He called me and his distressing words alarmed me.
 I dropped everything and went to see him.
 He cried for three hours while I tried desperately to console him.